-, to rely on the specified Alternative Floating Price, if any;
+to rely on the specified Alternative Floating Price, if any;

-, to negotiate in good faith to agree on a Floating Price for the Transactions affected by the Market Disruption Event;
+to negotiate in good faith to agree on a Floating Price for the Transactions affected by the Market Disruption Event;

-, if an agreement under (b) above is not reached within 5 Business Days from the occurrence of the Market Disruption Event, to seek quotations from leading dealers in the market place and average the quotes obtained in order to determine a Floating Price;
+if an agreement under 2. above is not reached within 5 Business Days from the occurrence of the Market Disruption Event, to seek quotations from leading dealers in the market place and average the quotes obtained in order to determine the Floating Price;

-, if no such quotes (for whatever reason) have been obtained within 10 Business Days from the occurrence of the Market Disruption Event, either party may request that the Floating Price for the Transactions affected by the Market Disruption Event shall be determined by and an independent expert appointed be the parties; or
+if a requisite number of such quotes (for whatever reason) has not been obtained within 10 Business Days from the occurrence of the Market Disruption Event, either party may request that the Floating Price for the Transactions affected by the Market Disruption Event shall be determined by an independent expert appointed be the parties; or

 if no such expert has been appointed within 20 Business Days from the occurrence of the Market Disruption Event, either party may require that the Stockholm Chamber of Commerce shall appoint such expert.

-The expert shall in reaching its determination to the extent possible rely on quotes obtained from leading dealers in the market place.
+The expert shall in reaching its determination, to the extent possible, rely on quotes obtained from leading dealers in the market place.
 The expert’s fees for services rendered in this respect shall be paid equally by the parties.

 Section 5 - Events of Default.

-The Master Agreement defines events of default broadly as including failure to pay (after passage of a grace period of three Business Days), misrepresentations, breach of other provisions of the Master Agreement or Transactions (after passage of a grace period of 30 business days), insolvency of a party or its credit support provider, the occurrence of a merger with respect to a party or its Credit Support Provider without assumption of obligations and liabilities, the occurrence of a cross-default with respect to a party or its Credit Support Provider, and the failure by a party or any Credit Support Provider of a party in establishing, maintaining or renewing any Credit Support provided.
-If the “Cross-default” provisions are specified in the Schedule as applicable to one or both parties, a Threshold Amount should also be specified for such party or parties (the lower a threshold amount the broader the scope of the cross-default).
+The Master Agreement defines events of default broadly as including failure to pay (after passage of a grace period of three Business Days), material misrepresentations, breach of other provisions of the Master Agreement or Transactions (after passage of a grace period of 30 Business Days), insolvency of a party or its credit support provider, the occurrence of a merger with respect to a party or its Credit Support Provider without proper assumption of obligations and liabilities, the occurrence of a cross-default with respect to a party or its Credit Support Provider, and the failure by a party or any Credit Support Provider of a party in establishing, maintaining or renewing any Credit Support provided.
+If the “Cross-default” provisions are specified in the Schedule as applicable to one or both parties, a Threshold Amount should also be specified for such party or parties (the lower a Threshold Amount the broader the scope of the cross-default).

 Section 6 - Remedies.

 If an event of default occurs and the relevant notices are given, all Transactions under the Master Agreement will be closed out (accelerated and terminated) automatically or at the option of the Non-defaulting Party.
-A (close-out) amount shall be calculated in good faith by the Non-defaulting Party for each Transaction or group of Transactions based on the parties' Gains, Losses and Costs resulting from the termination of the parties' obligations under all Transactions.
-The (close-out) amounts for plus all unpaid amounts with respect to all Transactions are then to be netted into a single net amount, and if the Non-defaulting Party is owed such net amount the Defaulting Party shall pay the net amount to the Non-defaulting Party.
-If the if the Non-defaulting Party is owing such net amount, the Non-defaulting Party swill not have to make any payment to the Defaulting Party unless the early termination has arisen by reason of an Insolvency Event with respect to the Defaulting Party or its Credit Support Provider.
-The reason for full two-way payments in the case of insolvency-related Events of Default is that close-out netting arrangements may not be upheld in certain jurisdictions in an insolvency if the Non-defaulting Party may “walk away” from payment if it is out of the money on Transactions.
+The Non-defaulting Party shall then calculate its Gains, Losses and Costs resulting from the termination of the parties' obligations under such Transactions.
+Such Gains, Losses and Costs, together with all Unpaid Amounts with respect to all Transactions, shall then be netted into a single net amount.
+If the Non-defaulting Party is owed such net amount the Defaulting Party shall pay the net amount to the Non-defaulting Party, and if the if the Non-defaulting Party is owing such net amount, the Non-defaulting Party will not have to make any payment to the Defaulting Party unless the early termination has arisen by reason of an Insolvency Event with respect to the Defaulting Party.
+The principal rule is thus limited two-way payments.
+Full two-way payments will, however, apply in the case of insolvency-related Events of Default.
+The reason for this is that in certain jurisdictions close-out netting arrangements may not be upheld in an insolvency if the non-insolvent Party may “walk away” from the payment owed by it to its insolvent counterparty after a close-out and netting of Transactions.

 Section 7 - Events of Change.